 Heart provides the curriculum and manages the tutors, enabling volunteers to effectively help students without creating additional work for school staff on a day-to-day basis.

-Heart recruits and supports volunteers to work as tutors for students in Title I schools.
-School staff recommends students who are struggling in math.
-Heart then assesses each student to determine his/her conceptual gaps.
-Volunteers provide instruction at each student’s level in the form of 30 minute tutoring sessions, twice per week during the school day.
-In addition to providing academic support, tutors act as mentors, providing much-needed encouragement that can have a long-term positive impact on students’ confidence and enthusiasm towards academics.
+Heart recruits and supports volunteers as tutors for students in high-poverty elementary schools.
+School staff recommend students who are below grade level in math.
+Heart then assesses each student to determine their individual gaps in understanding.
+Volunteers provide instruction at each student’s level in 30 minute tutoring sessions twice per week during the school day.
+In addition to providing academic support, tutors act as mentors, providing much-needed encouragement that can have a positive impact on students’ confidence and enthusiasm towards academics.

 Volunteers are effective within a commitment of just one hour per week because of Heart’s curriculum and on-site support.

 - CMS-approved, Common Core-based

 - Internally developed, specifically for use by volunteers

 - Targets foundational number sense skills needed for success in higher level math

 - Pre-assessments identify conceptual gaps of each individual student

 - Trains and coordinates volunteers